Anthony J. Pennings, PhD

 The Crash of 2000

-By April 2000, this market started to dissipate.
+By April 2000, the “dot.com” market started to dissipate.
 A combination of factors including new reporting requirements by the US Securities and Exchange Commission, brought a new discipline to the “dot.coms” and other technology stocks.
 The SEC required all public companies (except foreign companies and companies with less than $10 million in assets and 500 shareholders) to file periodic reports, registration statements, and other forms electronically through EDGAR, its Electronic Data Gathering, Analysis, and Retrieval system.

 The investment bubble collapsed with the preponderance of poor “earnings” reports, but for the most part, the technology and a substantial amount of skilled employees emerged to continue the process of globalizing electronic commerce.